r-hub/blog/content/post/2020-03-03-packageRank/index.md

 {{<figure src="cranDownloads_viz2-1.png" title="Figure 2 Year-to-Date Downloads for Multiple Packages Using 'ggplot2' facets">}}

 <br/>
-If you want to plot all the data in a single plot, use `multi.plot = TRUE`:
+If you want all the data in a single plot, use `multi.plot = TRUE`:

 ```r